aopolin-lv/aopolin-lv.github.io/_pages/about.md

 I am interested in natural language processing and curious about many of the issues involved.
 Before that, I started my research for more than a year and made some simple attempts on the Chinese Spell Checking task.
 In the future, I would like to investigate natural language processing more deeply and explore more from a cognitive perspective.

-I am looking for Ph.d. opportunites.
+At present, I am looking for Ph.d. opportunites.
 Meanwhile, I want to cooperate with nice researchers and keep learning from them.
 On average, I spend 50+ hours per week in NLP related research.

 # 📝 Publications
 \* means equal contribution